Dynamics of singular complex analytic vector fields with essential singularities II: The essential singularity at

 Assertion (2) follows by simple inspection.

 For assertion (3), use a slight modification of corollary 10.1 of \cite{AlvarezMucino}.
-The only change arises from the fact that $X\in\E(r,d)$ has exactly $r$ poles (counted with multiplicity) in $\CC_{z}$.
+The only change arises from the fact that $X\in\E(r,d)$ has exactly $r$ poles (counted with order) in $\CC_{z}$.
 Once again, by \eqref{66nueva} the result follows. \end{proof}

 \begin{example}[Cyclic words at $\infty$] 1.
-Recall the vector field in Example \ref{ejemplo4},
+Recall the vector field in Example \ref{ejemplo-alma-no-trivial}